Museum History and Governance

 The museum moved to its present location in 1987.
 The main building, constructed in 1931 as a regimental headquarters for summer field training with the Minnesota National Guard, was remodeled and expanded in 1986-87 for use by the museum.* It still houses most of the museum’s exhibits, the administrative office, and the museum gift shop.
 Over the years, several adjacent buildings were also rehabbed to provide space for artifact storage, workshops, offices, library, archives, a classroom, and vehicle exhibits.
 The entire museum “complex” now covers two acres and includes several buildings.
 Outdoor exhibits of vehicles, tanks, aircraft, and artillery pieces are placed throughout the museum grounds.

 The museum continues to be operated by the Military Historical Society of Minnesota (MHSM), a non-profit educational organization chartered to preserve and interpret Minnesota’s military history.
 It is federally recognized as a charitable 501(c)(3) corporation.
 A Board of Directors comprised of an executive committee and at-large members governs MHSM.
-The board appoints an Executive Director who oversees general administrative operations, and a Curator who is responsible for exhibits, collections, and history-related programming.
+The board appoints an Executive Director who oversees operations for the Society and the museum.
+The museum also employs an Administrator who provides administrative support, a Curator responsible for exhibits, collections, and history-related programming, an Archivist responsible for an extensive archival collection, and a Librarian responsible for the 15,000 volume library.
 The museum is certified by the U.S. Army Center of Military History and the National Museum of the U.S. Air Force, although its mission encompasses all branches of military service.
 The museum continues to work closely with the Minnesota Historical Society, which also serves as its fiscal agent with the Minnesota Legislature, and with the Minnesota Department of Military Affairs, which provides the facilities used at Camp Ripley.

 * The architectural design was inspired by the buildings of old Fort Ripley, a 19th century frontier army post (1849-1877) located a few miles upriver.